 That person may begin to second guess their emotions and wonder, “Maybe I am just imagining things?
 Maybe it is just ‘all in my head.’”
 Well, I’m here to tell you that is simply not true (and to let you know you’re not crazy, nor are you imagining things).

-My goal for you is that by the end of this article you’ll be equipped with a much better understanding of your brain, your anxiety, and have an appropriate response to any comments that discredit or downplay what you’re experiencing.
+Our goal for you is that by the end of this article you’ll be equipped with a much better understanding of your brain, your anxiety, and have an appropriate response to any comments that discredit or downplay what you’re experiencing.
 You’ll be able to retort to those comments with: “You’re right!
 It is all in my head!
 But not in the way you might think!”

 Dr. Daniel Amen, bestselling author of Change Your Brain Change Your Life and Healing Anxiety and Depression, has identified seven main types of anxiety and depression; there’s really no “one-size-fits-all.”